Corporate

 We’ve supported projects ranging from energy efficiency schemes to the development and construction of energy from waste and combined heat and power plants, from onshore wind projects to hydropower systems.

-Projects supported have included the £74m Speyside green energy project to power the equivalent of more than 20,000 Scottish homes and provide heat to a local whisky distillery; the Earls Gate Energy Centre in Grangemouth which will produce energy from waste to create electricity and heat for local homes and businesses; and the rollout of low energy streetlighting across major Scottish councils.
+Projects supported have included the £74m Speyside green energy project to power the equivalent of more than 20,000 Scottish homes1 and provide heat to a local whisky distillery; the Earls Gate Energy Centre in Grangemouth which will produce energy from waste to create electricity and heat for local homes and businesses; and the rollout of low energy streetlighting across major Scottish councils.

 Alongside major investments in established technologies such as energy from waste and energy efficiency, we are also focused on supporting emerging technologies in Scotland such as green hydrogen and battery storage.
 We believe battery storage has a critical role to play in Scotland’s energy transition, enabling more of Scotland’s renewable energy capacity to connect to the grid and helping to deliver more resilient energy networks.
 We recently acquired a 187 MWh portfolio of UK based development-stage utility-scale battery storage projects.
 The portfolio includes projects strategically located in highly congested areas in Scotland.